JoelFaldin/JoelFaldin/README.md

 * 🍃 `I'm learning:` Web development.
 * ⛩️ `Interested in:` Building proyects and improving my skills!
 * 🌍 `I live in:` Chile! 🇨🇱🇨🇱🇨🇱
 * 🔭 `Working on:` Migrating a React+Vite project to NextJS!
-[Repo](https://github.com/IgnacioBarraza/BlackSharkWeb) and building the [Pomodoro-Totoro](https://github.com/JoelFaldin/pomodoro-totoro) project!
+Visit the repo [here](https://github.com/IgnacioBarraza/BlackSharkWeb).
+And learning new stuff!

 ----
 <h3>🌃 More about me</h3>